GET IN TOUCH

 We encourage applications from all sections of the community, regardless of sex, marital status, age, responsibility for dependents, socio-economic status, race, colour, ethnic or national origin, sexual orientation or disability.

-We work hard to ensure that, as far as possible, students with disabilities are able to study successfully with us.
-If you have additional needs, we advise that you contact the administration office or course tutor as early as possible, so that you can discuss your needs and visit the College to assess the facilities if necessary.
+As a college, we work hard to ensure that students with disabilities are able to study successfully with us.
+If you have additional needs, we advise that you contact the administration office or course tutor as early as possible, so that you can discuss your needs.

-We care about equal opportunity in education, so mature students will be highly considered on equitable terms, as we realize that life might have directed you to other specialized paths.
+We care about equal opportunity in education, so mature students will be highly considered on equitable terms.
+We realize that life might have directed you to other specialized paths.
 Let’s fix it!

 We welcome applications from everyone and we know that relevant experience is just as valuable as qualifications.
 Whether experience is from your work, voluntary activities or independent study we still want to hear from you.